The RSV Research Medal

 • The nomination statement should demonstrate the candidate’s:

 1. Exemplary publication track record during the ten year period from 1st January 2012 to 31st December 2022.
 The track record will be judged on papers published and/or accepted for publication in refereed international journals.
-Work outside the ten year period will not be considered.
+Work outside the ten year period will not be considered, subject to due consideration of career breaks for primary care responsibilities.

 Career record relative to opportunity will be considered by the assessors.
 Nominators should indicate whether the nominee is an early career researcher, has had career interruptions, or has had extended periods of part-time employment.
 For multi-authored publications, the contribution of the applicant should be indicated.

 The submission should consist of:

 The nomination statement, signed by the nominator, covering points 1 to 3 above.
 This must be in Times New Roman, 11 point, and no more than three A4 pages please.

 The nomination submission should in the form of a single PDF file sent via email, attention to the Chief Executive Officer, at [email protected]

 The Royal Society of Victoria reserves the right to seek independent referees in considering the nominations received, and not to consider nominations that do not comply with the nomination format or do not address the award criteria.